tommypraeger/fantasy-sports-analytics/README.md

 ```
 python3 devserver.py
 ```
-The app will run on port 3000 by defaul.
+The app will run on port 3000 by default.

 ## Future Work
 - Mobile-friendly